dstructs/matrix/README.md

 <a name="matrix-get"></a>
 #### mat.get( i, j )

-Returns a `Matrix` element specified according to the provided subscripts.
+Returns a `Matrix` element located at a row and column index.

 ``` javascript
 var data = new Float32Array( 10 );